skulltech/sumit-ghosh.com/_pages/portfolio.md

 I was responsible for building a Flask web-app to be used for _onboarding_ users to a cryptocurrency service.

 #### Accomplished
-- Created web-app facilitating user data collection and verification, complete with admin dashboard.
+- Created a web-app facilitating user data collection and verification, complete with admin dashboard.

 Technologies used — Python, Flask, SQLite, UIKit.